 More Information About The Federal Work Study Program

 Are Student Employment Jobs on Campus or off Campus?

-Must be a citizen, immigrant, refugee or a permanent resident alien of the U.S.
+- Must be a citizen, immigrant, refugee or permanent resident alien of the U.S.

 Overview of the Awarding Process

-Search Handshake for a FWS or PWP position; the position description will indicate if it is FWS
+- Search Handshake for an FWS position; the position description will indicate if it is FWS

 What is Handshake ?

 Handshake is Georgia State University’s central 24/7 online job and internship board for students.
 Handshake is designed to help the career services office and employers communicate with students about managing their career and job search.
 Handshake’s primary purpose is to inform students about career programs, on-campus recruiting and most importantly, employment opportunities!

 How do I sign up for Handshake?

 No signup registration is required to access Handshake.